joeyster/Travel-Planner/README.md

 # Developers
 1. Joey Liao
-   1. Contribution 1
-   1. Contribution 2
+   1. best first search implementation
-   1. Contribution ...
+   1. Flask implementation
 1. Rosendo Inzunza
-   1. Contribution 1
-   1. Contribution 2
-   1. Contribution ...
+   1. Google API implementation
+   2. Flask implementation

 1. Marzia Stanekzai
-   1. Contribution 1
-   1. Contribution 2
-   1. Contribution ...
+   1. documentation

 # Technical implementation <TBD>
 *Provide a general discussion on the data structures and algorithms that were used to achieve the goals of the project*